CWRUbotix/rov-25/README.md

 Then install the Dev Containers VSCode extension.

-To open the container use `F1` or `ctrl+shift+p` to open the command bar and use `Tasks: Runs Task`.
+To open the container, open the repository with VSCode.
+Then use `F1` or `ctrl+shift+p` to open the command bar and select `Tasks: Run Task`.
 Then from the Task selection choose `Docker Rebuild`.
 This will build and run the docker container.
 Make sure to choose `ROV Linux` for which type to run.

 For gui apps run `xhost + local:docker` before launching docker or add to `.bashrc`.